GrapheneCt/TriGL/README.md

 7. Repackage app as .vpk

 # Usage
-1. Place your code to `js/app/`.
+1. Place your code in `js/app/`.
 Entry point file is main.js
 2. Refer to samples for extention loading